-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 1. Install it yourself, or pay a little for the pros

 Most DIY security companies suggest how easy and short the installation process will be.
-Sometimes, this ends up being true, though certain types of devices like video doorbells may actually require you to do some wiring.
-In practice, however, the difficulty is less about mounting or adhering devices, and more about knowing how many to buy and where to place them.
+Sometimes, this ends up being true, though certain types of devices like video doorbells may require you to do some wiring.
+In practice, however, the difficulty is less about mounting or adhering to devices than knowing how many to buy and where to place them.

 When speaking to a representative, they may try to upsell you on products, but they also can estimate how many sensors and cameras you'll need based on your home's square footage.
-They also will know how to place sensors so they remain out of sight, or out of the reach of your pets; plus, if a device doesn't turn on, they're more likely to know what went wrong.
+They also will know how to place sensors so they remain out of sight or out of the reach of your pets; plus, if a device doesn't turn on, they're more likely to know what went wrong.

 Most DIY companies offer professional installation at a reasonable price.
-The exceptions are Frontpoint, which is completely DIY, and Ring, which charges an excessive flat rate per device that'll quickly add up for a full system.
+The exceptions are Frontpoint, completely DIY, and Ring, which charges an excessive flat rate per device that'll quickly add up for a complete system.

 2. Customize your sensors and alarms

-Without a doubt, you need entryway sensors, door / window sensors for the rest of the home, and motion sensors.
+Without a doubt, you need entryway sensors, door/window sensors for the rest of the home, and motion sensors.
 The question is, do you need the other sensors and devices that these companies sell as accessories:

 - Smoke